Zarbuz/FileToVox/README.md

---iminy    --ignore-min-y=VALUE       ignore voxels below the specified layer --imaxy    --ignore-max-y=VALUE       ignore voxels above the specified layer --p        --palette=VALUE            set the palette --sc       --scale=VALUE              set the scale --sl       --slow=VALUE               use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
+--iminy    --ignore-min-y=VALUE       ignore voxels below the specified layer --imaxy    --ignore-max-y=VALUE       ignore voxels above the specified layer --p        --palette=VALUE            set the palette --si       --slice                    flag the current input folder as slice --sc       --scale=VALUE              set the scale --sl       --slow=VALUE               use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
 --t,        --top                     create voxels only at the top of the heightmap